Poland

 • no other group entity has been designated to prepare such information.

-The CbC report should be submitted within 12 months after the end of the financial year of the group, while the information on the entity obliged to submit the CbC report (whether it is the entity itself or the obligation is shifted) should be submitted within 3 months after the end of the financial year.
+The CbC report should be submitted within 12 months after the end of the financial year of the group, while the information on the entity required to submit the CbC report (whether it is the entity itself or the obligation is shifted) should be submitted within three months after the end of the financial year.

 Taxpayers are also required to prepare transfer pricing documentation for each uniform transaction (separately for income and cost transactions) exceeding the threshold in an extended format covering not only the description of a transaction but also ‘other events included in the accounting books’ if they were agreed to by related parties and influence the taxpayer’s taxable income or loss.
 In particular, taxpayers must present the actual result achieved on a specific related-party transaction.